Hans Croon: Managerial career

 As well as Anderlecht, Croon coached in the Netherlands and Belgium with DWS, VER, HVC, FC Volendam, K.S.V.
 Waregem, Lierse S.K. and NEC.

 His Anderlecht side won the 1976 UEFA Cup Winners' Cup with a 4–2 victory over West Ham United on 5 May 1976 at Heysel Stadium in Brussels.
 He also won the Belgian Cup in 1976 with Anderlecht.
 He left Belgium and moved to NEC, and coached the team until 1978.
 He later succeeded compatriot Kees Rijvers at Beringen, with whom he suffered relegation from the Eerste Klasse.

 In 1995, it was reported that Croon was persuading players to take drugs during his short tenure at FC VVV.
 Then VVV player Mikan Jovanovic confirmed the report, stating he was one of three players to take performance-enhancing pills.

 Personal life

-After retiring from the football world, the spiritual Croon joined the Bhagwan movement and named himself Shunyam Avyakul.
+After retiring from football, Croon joined the Bhagwan movement and named himself Shunyam Avyakul.

-Death

 He died in February 1985 in a Rotterdam hospital at the age of 48 following a car crash near Arnemuiden a week earlier.